tchapi/davis/README.md

 ### Edge image

-The edge image is built from the tip of the main branch:
+The edge image is generally built from the tip of the main branch, but might sometimes be used for specific branch testing:

 ```
 docker pull ghcr.io/tchapi/davis:edge